till-s/tic-nic/README.md

 if the state of the working-directory is not 'clean' the reported version is reset to `00000000`.
 You should thus commit your changes before running the aforementioned script and rebuilding.

+Note that every new synthesis/implementation run will modify the project XML (and debugger JSON) files by changing their UUID and dates.
+This is unfortunate and will cause `update_git_version_pkg.sh` to reset the version to all zeros.
+It is OK to just reset the mentioned files (`git reset --hard`) if you are certain that you have no local modifications.

 ### Software